CHONKLER/web3-auth/README.md

   - Links a wallet to an existing user account
   - Request body: `{ walletAddress: string, uid: string }`
   - Response: `{ success: true, message: string, walletAddress: string }`
+  - Error responses:
+    - `400 Bad Request`: If wallet is already linked to another user or user already has a different wallet
+    - `404 Not Found`: If user not found
+    - `500 Internal Server Error`: For other errors

 - `POST /api/auth/username`